harness/developer-hub/docs/cloud-cost-management/get-started/kubernetes.md

 ![First Rec](./static/first-kubernetes-ccm-tutorial/first_rec.png)

 Per this recommendation, resizing the worker node machine size is a prudent move.
-Taking a look at the back work for the recommendation, can take a look at the actual usage back in the previous perspective.
-Actions to be taken to reduce costs would be to right size the nodes and if not already, can place resource requests and limits onto the Kubernetes workloads based on what Harness CCM is reporting.
-This is just the start of the capabilities with Harness CCM, which can also provide additional rules and capabilities around auto-stopping of workloads and give additional infrastructure and workload recommendations.
-If additional changes are needed, can leverage the Harness Platform to [experiment](/docs/feature-flags) and [make](/docs/continuous-delivery) those changes.
+Taking a look at the back work for the recommendation, you can view the actual usage in the previous perspective.
+Actions to be taken to reduce costs would be to right size the nodes and place resource requests and limits on the Kubernetes workloads based on what Harness CCM is reporting.
+This is just the start of the capabilities with Harness CCM, which can also provide additional rules and capabilities around auto-stopping workloads and give additional infrastructure and workload recommendations.
+If additional changes are needed, you can leverage the Harness Platform to [experiment](/docs/feature-flags) and [make](/docs/continuous-delivery) those changes.